|

 bulletin.
 Most clubs have meals with their meetings.
 The price

-of the meal varies from club to club but is normally additional
+of the meal varies from club to club but is normally additional to the dues.

 Our Meetings:

 twice every month on a week night.
-Clubs in other parts of the
+The evening meetings typically start

 brief business meeting deals primarily with the organization for